amolabs/docs/protocol.md

 # AMO blockchain protocol specification

+**TODO:** staking and validator update

 ## Introduction
 Although the current implementation of AMO blockchain depends ***heavily*** on Tendermint, AMO blockchain protocol itself is independent of Tendermint.
 It is described by several protocol messages and corresponding state transition in abstract internal database of each blockchain node.
 While the protocol messages are concretely defined(meaning and format), abstract internal database of a blockchain node is implementation-specific.
 But, note that every AMO blockchain node **MUST** incorporate a kind of database storing all kinds of data items described in [Internal Data](#internal-data) section.

-(TODO: use anchor)
+Some notes related to Tendermint will be tagged with **TM**.

 ## Data Format
 ### Key
 AMO blockchain uses ECDSA key pair to sign and verify various transactions and messages.
 AMO blockchain uses NIST P256 curve as its default ECDSA domain parameter.

 A key pair in AMO blockchain is a pair of a private key and a public key.
 A private key is a sequence 32 bytes, and a public key is a sequence of 33 bytes(compressed form.
 TODO: give a reference).
-These byte sequences are represented by base64 encoding when transmitted over a communication channel or stored as a marshaled form, while they reside *as is* in a program's internal memory space.
+These byte sequences are represented by HEX encoding when transmitted over a communication channel or stored as a marshaled form, while they reside *as is* in a program's internal memory space.

 ### Key custody
 A key custody is a special form of key transfer medium.
 It is a public-key encryption of a data encryption key: `PKEnc(PK, DEK)`, where `PKEnc` is a sort of a hybrid encryption (combination of public key encryption and symmetric key encryption).
 For `PKEnc`, we use a combination of ECDH ephemeral mode and AES.
 For ECDH ephemeral key generation, we use ECDSA key generation algorithm.`PK` is a public key of a recipient and `DEK` is a data encryption key of an encrypted *data parcel*.